-Do you wonder why sensory and autism are often mentioned together?
-While a sensory disorder is commonly associated with autism, it is important to know that sensory and autism are not the same thing.
+What does sensory autism mean?
+Sensory disorder is commonly associated with autism.
+But, it is important to know that sensory and autism are not the same thing.
 In addition, sensory autism is not a type of autism.

-In this article, I’ll explain more about sensory and autism, and how they overlap.
-It is important to understand how sensory and autism are linked but also how they are different.
+This article explains more about sensory and autism.
+In particular, how they overlap.
+It is important to understand why sensory links with autism.
+Notwithstanding, how they are different.

-In health care and medicine, autism is a classified as a developmental disorder.
-A developmental disorder is one that is present from early childhood or even infancy.
+In health care and medicine, autism is a developmental disorder.
+A developmental disorder presents from early childhood.
+Moreover, it presents even in babies.
 Developmental, is this context, means how a person grows or develops.
-Disorder means there is a set of problems that cause difficulty in daily life.
-Therefore, a developmental disorder is one that is present from a young age and causes lifelong difficulties in day-to-day living.
+In addition, disorder means there is a set of problems that cause difficulty in daily life.
+Therefore, a developmental disorder is one that is present from a young age.
+It also causes lifelong difficulties in daily life.

-Autism is present from a young age, although signs and symptoms may only become more visible as a child grows older.
-Autism is also life-long; it is not something a child ‘grows out of’.
-Finally, autism causes difficulties in daily life.
-Moreover, one of those difficulties can be with the senses, hence you see and hear the words sensory autism.
-I will explain a little more about that later.
+Autism is present from a young age.
+However, signs and symptoms may not initially be visual.
+The emerge as a baby grows.
+Autism is also life-long.
+Hence, it is not something a child ‘grows out of’.
+Moreover, autism causes difficulties in daily life.
+Specifically, one of those difficulties can be with the senses.
+Thus, you see and hear the words sensory autism.

-Understanding autism can be very confusing.
-There is a lot to learn and understand.
-Furthermore, the words used to describe autism have changed recently as we learn more about autism in health and medicine.
-Understanding autism and the words used to describe it is also changing as people with autism share the words that are meaningful to them to describe themselves, like using the term neurodiversity for example.
-Moreover, people with autism often describe people who do not have autism or another developmental disorder as being neurotypical.
+Autism is confusing.
+There is a lot to learn.
+Furthermore, the words that describe autism are now changed.
+This is because we learn more about autism in health and medicine every day.
+Importantly, autistic people share words that are meaningful.
+And then now describe themselves.
+For example, with the word neurodiversity.
+People with autism are neurodiverse.
+Neuro means brain.
+Their brains are different.
+Moreover, people with autism often describe people who do not have autism or another developmental disorder as neurotypical.

 Symptoms of Autism Cause Difficulty in Daily Life

 Autism causes difficulties with social communication and social interaction.
-Social means relating to other people.
-People with autism may have difficulty relating to other people, communicating verbally and non-verbally with other people.
-They may have difficulty understanding and being understood by other people.
+For example, social means relating to other people.
+In addition, people with autism may have difficulty relating to other people.
+This includes verbal and non-verbal communication with other people.
+Finally, they may have difficulty to understand and to be understood by other people.

-Autism also causes difficulty with behavior, interests and activities.
-This affects how a person with autism acts, especially how they act with other people.
-You might see or hear the words autistic behavior.
+Autism also causes difficulty with behavior, interests, and activities.
+Subsequently, this affects how a person with autism acts.
+Especially how they act with other people.
+For example, you might see or hear the words autistic behavior.
 Meaning people with autism may behave differently in everyday life than what you might expect is common.
-For example, people with autism may have difficulty with a change in routine.
-They may repeat things or repeat tasks, or they may be pre-occupied with certain things or topics and finally they may have sensory issues.
+Moreover, people with autism may have difficulty with a change in routine.
+For instance, they may repeat things or repeat tasks.
+In addition, they may be pre-occupied with certain things or topics.
+Finally, they may have sensory issues.
 The latter is why you see or hear things about sensory autism.

-Symptoms of autism also have a range in severity.
-Some people with autism have more difficulty with some aspects of daily life and some people have less difficulty.
-Every person with autism is as unique as everyone else in the world.
+Symptoms of autism range in severity.
+Furthermore, some people with autism have more difficulty with some aspects of daily life.
+On the other hand, some people have less difficulty.
+In conclusion, every person with autism is as unique and wonderful as everyone else in the world!

 Types of Autism

-Autism used to be divided into different types: autistic disorder, Asperger’s disorder, or pervasive developmental disorder not otherwise specified (PDD-NOS) and childhood disintegrative disorder are now all grouped together into autism spectrum disorder.
-To help with all of the vocabulary that you might see and hear, these are many of the words used in the past to describe autism:
+Autism used to be divided into different types: autistic disorder, Asperger’s disorder, or pervasive developmental disorder not otherwise specified (PDD-NOS) and childhood disintegrative disorder.
+Now, they are grouped together into autism spectrum disorder.
+To help with all of the vocabularies that you might see and hear, these are many of the words used in the past to describe autism:

-- Autistic, autistic disorder, autism, childhood autism, early infantile autism, Kanner’s syndrome, infantile psychosis.
+- Autistic disorder, autism, childhood autism, early infantile autism, Kanner’s syndrome, infantile psychosis.